mantidproject/mantid/docs/source/algorithms/MuonPairingAsymmetry-v1.rst

 There are two options for supplying the group data :

 #.
 If **SpecifyGroupsManually** is checked, then the detector ID's that define the two groups must be given (they must be unique); and an **InputWorkspace** supplied.
-This workspace must be a *WorkspaceGroup* to match the output of :ref:`algm-MuonPreProcess`, where the group contains one *MatrixWorkspace* for each period.
+This workspace must be a :ref:`WorkspaceGroup <WorkspaceGroup>` to match the output of :ref:`algm-MuonPreProcess`, where the group contains one *MatrixWorkspace* for each period.

 #.
 If **SpecifyGroupsManually** is not checked, then two workspaces must be supplied which represent the two groups via **InputWorkspace1** and **InputWorkspace2**.
 These may be *MatrixWorkspace*s (in the case of single period data); or *WorkspaceGroup*s (in the case of multi period data, the two groups must contain the same number of workspaces).
 Any *MatrixWorkspace* must only contain one spectra (the group counts).